Modeling The Computational Universe

 Protoverse: Computational Model

-The Process Abstraction
+The Abstract Process

 This is about Process (metaphysics); not to confuse with process or thread (computation).

-The Process abstracion is prior, and it’s the only truly scale-invariant principle.
+The Process abstraction is prior, and it’s the only truly scale-invariant principle.
 Processes do not exist within an environment or within space or time – instead, the relational dynamics of processes bring about perceived structures and dimensions, as they continuously become their environment, actively co-creating (resp. co-evolving) the substrate they are operating in.

 Interaction Dynamics